Skip To Main Content

 We encourage everyone to be alert and vigilant.
 If you hear of a possible threat or see something out of the ordinary, immediately contact your school administrator, a school resource officer, or local law enforcement.
 Non-urgent concerns can be submitted to our Sprigeo Reporting System.

-Kent Street Services Building
+Kent Street Service Building

 1135 Kent Street

-Elkhart, IN 46514
+IN

 Your Role